sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

   + Index per tenant
   + Service per tenant

+### Partial or incremental indexing

+Once an index is in production, focus shifts to incremental indexing, usually with no discernable service disruptions.
+Partial or incremental indexing is a content-only workload that synchronizes the content of a search index to reflect the state of content in a contributing data source.
+A document added or deleted in the source is added or deleted to the index.

+When using indexers that crawl external data sources, change-tracking mechanisms in source systems are leveraged for incremental indexing.

++ For Azure Blob storage, a lastModified field is used
++ On Azure Table storage, timestamp serves the same purpose
++ Similarly, both Azure SQL Database indexer and Azure Cosmos DB indexer have fields for flagging row updates

+When you have 2 instances of the same indexer running at the same time, each execution will process the existing delta in the execution start moment.
+There is no overlap, the system blocks for each execution the work to be done.

 ### Service Limits

 The most important service limits for this training are listed below.
 For the all list, for all tiers, click [here](https://docs.microsoft.com/en-us/azure/search/search-limits-quotas-capacity).